 - Once bail has been set, the costliest option for the accused is to pay the full amount of bail.
 This can be thousands or even tens of thousands, depending on the amount the judge has set.

 - Another option is for the detainee to hire an attorney to get the bail amount lowered.
-A lawyer in Las Vegas can request the release of the accused on his own recognizance or request a reduction of bail.
+A Warrant Attorney Las Vegas can request the release of the accused on his own recognizance or request a reduction of bail.
 This is the slowest option because an attorney may not be able to see the judge and make the petitions for several days or longer.

 - The quickest and most cost-effective way for the accused to secure release from jail is to seek the help of a Bail Bond company and pay fifteen percent of the set amount of bail, as required by Nevada Law NRS 697.300.
 Working with a Las Vegas Bail Bondsman employed by a licensed and BBB accredited company is the best option.